LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Tide Caller.md

 Once per long rest, when you have access to a body of water of at least 5 cubic feet, you may summon a [[Kelpie]] as a companion.
 The kelpie lasts for 8 hours or until it decides to leave.
 The Kelpie will flee if it feels endangered and will not enter areas with a warm climate.

 ## Level 2 - Tidal Restoration (1-5 Essence)
 When in contact with water, you can draw upon it's healing properties to regenerate health.
-If the water is connected to, and within a mile of an ocean, an additional 10 health is recovered.
+An additional 10 health is recovered if the water is connected to and within a mile of an ocean.

 As an action, the Genasi can recover their own health or the health of a target within 15ft, see the table below.